Nikki Osborne: Television and film

 In July 2014, Osborne was one of the ensemble cast in the Channel 7 sketch comedy show Kinne, in a variety of roles revealing her genuine talent for madcap, Aussie humour.

 In 2020, Osborne joined the sixth season of the Australian version of I'm a Celebrity...Get Me Out of Here!.
 She was eliminated on 19 January 2020 and finished in 13th place.

+Osborne has also featured in television advertisements, including for Budget Direct.

 Radio

-In November 2024, Nova announced that Osborne will join Nova 106.9 from January 2025 to host Ash, Luttsy & Nikki Osborne.
+In January 2025, Osborne joined Nova 106.9 to host Ash, Luttsy & Nikki Osborne.
+She resigned from the show in December 2025.

-Film and music

-In 2003, Osborne was in the Australian film Ned, playing the role of a 14-year-old virginal whore named Tiffany.
+Video podcast

+In May 2026, Osbourne began hosting Nova's first video podcast Bush Deep, playing the character "Bushie".
+She interviewed Australian Prime Minister Anthony Albanese for an episode released in July 2026.
+During the episode, she asked him to play a game of "date, marry, shag", in which he said he would "all of the above" to Kylie Minogue.
+He subsequently apologised, after complaints from some parliamentarians.

+Music

 In 2004, Osborne toured with performer Jon English as a lead singer.

-Print publications

-Due to public demand, Osborne featured in the January 2007 edition of Ralph magazine.